pedrozadotdev/pocketblocks/docs/en/build-apps/event-handlers.md

 # Event handlers

 In PocketBlocks, event handlers are responsible for collecting and processing events from components and queries, and executing subsequent actions.
-For example, for a **Button** component, you can add an event handler to trigger the **Run query** action \***\* in response to the button **Click\*\* event.
+For example, for a **Button** component, you can add an event handler to trigger the **Run query** action in response to the button **Click** event.

 <figure><img src="../.gitbook/assets/build-apps/event-handlers/01.png" alt=""><figcaption></figcaption></figure>

 Set event handlers wisely to provide a reactive and responsive user experience (UX).
-For example, triggering a **get-all** query after **insert-new-data** query finishes enables table automatically refresh.
+For example, triggering a **returns all data** query after **insert new data** query finishes enables table automatically refresh.

 {% hint style="info" %}
 You can add as many event handlers as you want for a single component or query, and these event handlers run concurrently.